-The most disaster tolerant of the ATM Link configurations, dual links provide protection if one link becomes unavailable.
+The most disaster tolerant of the ATM Link configurations, dual links provide protection in the event that one link becomes unavailable.
 No ATM switch is required.
-Each link has diverse routing to increase survivability.
-Figure 2 shows a dual-link configuration.

-Figure 2 Dual-link configuration
+FIGURE 2.
+Dual link configuration

-Shared Links
+Shared Virtual Channel Links

-A shared link, like that shown in Figure 3, allows for one telecommunication link between sites, with the line bandwidth divided between the two Fibre Channel fabrics.
-The data rate is shared according to the Peak Cell Rate allocation.
-Because there is only one link, this configuration has less survivability than dual links.
+A shared link allows for one telecommunication link between sites with the line bandwidth divided between the two Fibre Channel fabrics.
+The data rate will be shared according to the Peak Cell Rate allocation.
+Because there is only one link, this configuration is the least disaster tolerant.

-Figure 3 Shared virtual channel link configuration
+FIGURE 3.
+Shared virtual channel link configuration

-Fractional Links
+Fractional Virtual Channel Links

-Fractional links allow for leasing the exact bandwidth or access speeds needed to support a user's requirements (see Figure 4).
-This topology may also consist of shared links.
+Fractional lines allow for leasing the exact bandwith or access speeds needed to support a user's requirements.

-Figure 4 Fractional link configuration
+FIGURE 4.
+Fractional virtual channel link configuration